Gayatri

 What it is: ToolJet is a popular open-source low-code platform for internal tools (similar to DronaHQ in concept).
 In 2025, ToolJet introduced AI features to their builder, often referring to an “AI agent builder” and AI-assisted app creation.
 Given ToolJet’s open-source nature, I was curious how their AI integration stacks up, especially since they hype “build apps with natural language in minutes” in their blog.

 Building with it: I spun up ToolJet (hosted version) for a test project, a simple HR employee directory app.
 ToolJet’s AI appears as a sidebar where you can chat or give commands while in the builder.
 I typed something like: “Create an employee directory app with a table of employees (name, title, department) and a form to add a new employee.”
 The AI responded by creating a new application with those components.
 It added a table widget, pre-named “EmployeesTable,” and a form with text fields for name, title, department, plus a submit button.
 It also generated a little query logic: since I hadn’t connected a real data source, it created a sample data array inside a ToolJet query as placeholder data (which was clever, it meant I could see it working immediately and swap in my DB later).
-The new employee form was set to append its input to the table’s data on submit for demo purposes.
+The new employee form was set to append its input to the table’s data on submission for demo purposes.

 ToolJet’s AI also highlighted potential validation and debugging hints.
 In the chat it said, “I’ve created the app.
 Next, consider connecting this to a database or API.
 I can help with that too.
 Also, I enabled debug logs in case the form submission fails.”, It’s like it anticipated the next steps I might need.
 ToolJet’s marketing mentions an AI “debugger” and indeed, I saw that if an error occurred (I simulated a failure by adding a failing query), the AI could explain the error and suggest a fix.
-It basically reads ToolJet’s error logs and gives human-readable interpretation.
+It essentially reads ToolJet’s error logs and provides a human-readable interpretation.
 This felt unique, most builders focus only on generation, but ToolJet put effort into AI-assisted debugging (their blog calls it “AI debugging” as a feature).

 I later connected a Google Sheets as a data source (since that’s a common quick backend).
 I asked the AI to “Bind the employees table to a Google Sheet with columns Name, Title, Department”.
 It guided me through the OAuth setup (opening a window for me to connect the Google account) and then it generated the integration: a query that fetches rows from the sheet and populates the table, and another query that appends a new row when the form is submitted.
 This was pretty magical, normally, figuring out Google Sheets API and connecting in a tool takes a bit of manual reading; the AI just did it.
 Under the hood, it utilized ToolJet’s existing connector, but it wrote the query code (which uses ToolJet’s scripting) automatically.